Viridia Capital

 VCSE — Celestial Signal Engine

 Primary signal source.
 Produces P_inflection, B(t), and V(t) daily from the PSV(t) feature vector.
 Pipeline: ccxt OHLCV → pyswisseph ephemeris → feature assembly → XGBoost/Transformer ensemble → calibrated outputs.
-Needs: automated daily ephemeris runner that writes to vcse_snapshots and emits signals to the event store.
+Needs: automated daily ephemeris runner that writes to vcse_snapshots, emits signals to the event store, and publishes feature/model diagnostics for review.
+Engineer 1 supports small VCSE/ML implementation tasks while Senior Quant owns the research logic.

 Partial